 For example, you might start by paying bills together before taking over the role.

-This slower approach can give everyone time to adjust while also giving you insight into any hidden issues, such as unmanaged debt that may need to be consolidated.
+This slower approach gives everyone time to adjust and provides you with insight into hidden issues, such as unmanaged debt that may need consolidation.

 3. Simplify financial tasks